colinfang/dotfiles/VS Code/C#.md

 - Lint
     - `.editorconfig` is respected
 - Project `.csproj`
+    - Click on Solution Explorer under File Explorer to see all recognized projects.
     - `bin/` & `obj/` are auto generated for each `.csproj` found.
 - Script `.csx`
     - A lot of `using` are auto imported